Data by Projects

 CA Bridge

-This project supports hospital emergency departments in California to become 24/7 access points for the treatment of substance use disorders through three core elements: rapid access to low-barrier treatment, navigation to ongoing care, and a culture of harm reduction.
+This project supports hospital emergency departments in California to become 24/7 access points for the treatment of substance use disorders through three core elements: rapid access to low-barrier treatment, navigation to ongoing care, and a culture of overdose prevention and response.

 Since 2018: